 However, it is imperative to note that in many cases, only a select few formulas of a brand contain pea-byproducts.
 There are some very high-quality and nutritious recipes produced by a variety of brands that do not contain pea-byproducts, and these should not be ignored just because other formulas provided by that brand do include such ingredients.

 If your dog suffers from a Pea allergy or intolerance, be sure to check out our Best Dog Foods Without Peas article.
 It will run you through the alternatives and suggest some very nutritious recipes.

 Dog Food that Contains Pea-Byproducts

-As mentioned previously many brands that are typically thought as of very high-quality or premium do have formulas that contain pea by-products like Pea Protein and Pea Flour.
+As mentioned previously, many brands that are typically thought of as of very high-quality or premium do have formulas that contain pea by-products like Pea Protein and Pea Flour.
 Some examples of this include Taste of the Wild, Zignature, Fromm, Nature’s Variety Instinct, Earthborn Holistic, Crave, Pure Balance, and Weruva.

 Once again, please note that just because these brands have some formulas that contain pea by-products does not mean that all of their recipes include them.
 All of these brands have formulas that we highly recommend that contain great nutrition and high-quality ingredients.